Drakodin/blasphemy_script_lang/README.md

 - *BLSP Guide*: website with tutorials as well as documentation

 ## What is this?
 Blasphemy Script (BLSP) has a really basic looking syntax, but some of the functions for outputs make no sense at first.
 In fact, most files written in BLSP have no real programming language-esque structure aside from the necessity of standard strings ("...").
-Although, with how many words are involved, it's obvious this is based on Java.

 ## What does it look like?
 *filename: test.blsp*